natekford/Advobot/README.md

 * **Banned Phrases:** Ban a specific word or you can try your luck at writing a RegEx and hope it doesn't delete every message.
 * **Slowmode:** Set slowmodes, variable times, variable message counts, exempt roles.
 * **Spam Prevention:** Prevent message, long message, links, images, and mention spam; prevent raid spam.
-* **Named Arguments:** Some commands support a format of 'name:argument value' for input.
-* **Help:** Help command lists a short description of a command and how to use it.
 * **Quotes:** Save a quote to be recalled with a keyword.
 * **Rule Formatting:** Save rules via the bot with specific formatting instructions so you can easily reprint them if lost.